preetisawant/cloud-foundry/permissions.md

 The following screen illustrates access policies as they would appear in the Identity & Access page of the {{site.data.keyword.Bluemix_notm}} that allow a user to create an {{site.data.keyword.cfee_full_notm}} instance.

 ![Access policies](img/AccessPolicies_Creator.png)

+You can grant user permissions using the {{site.data.keyword.Bluemix}} command line.
+You can also define an access policy for a user by specifying the parameters of the policy (i.e., services, roles, regions, etc) in a JSON formatted file that is invoked by the command that creates the policy.
+See  [Assigning an IAM policy by using the command line](https://console.bluemix.net/docs/services/cloud-monitoring/security/assign_policy.html#assign_policy_commandline) for more information, or issue `ibmcloud iam -help` in the command line.
+Note that this requires installing the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/ibmcloud/download_cli.html#install_use).
+{:tip}

 To confirm that you have the required access policies to create an {{site.data.keyword.cfee_full_notm}} instance:
 1. Go to the [**Manage > Account > Users**](https://console.bluemix.net/iam/#/users) menu in the {{site.data.keyword.Bluemix_notm}} header to open the **Identity & Access** page.